dikortis/LetsTalkETC/Episodes/Episode_13.md

 **Christian Seberino:**
- ok ok and I was just looking
+ ok and I was just looking
-at your website I took some notes there's you you had some ideas that wreath applications people could use stamp reef or one of them was trail bot yeah right where you could use Stamper e to make sure that your files and logs haven't been tampered with like systems system administrators yeah that was yeah joe you want to say something
+at your website I took some notes there's you had some ideas that wreath applications people could use stamp reef or one of them was trail bot where you could use Stamper e to make sure that your files and logs haven't been tampered with like systems system administrators yeah that was joe you want to say something